Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Best Courses Guides

 Stop prototyping in one language and optimizing in another.
-Embrace Julia, a speedy yet simple language for scientific computing, with these free and paid courses.
+Embrace Julia, a blazingly fast language for scientific computing, with these free and paid courses.

-Hence, to do my part in spreading the word of Julia, I’ve compiled a list of the best free and paid online courses to learn Julia in this Best Courses Guide (BCG).
-These courses come from our catalog.
-Most of the courses are free or free-to-audit, and two offer a free certificate upon completion from JuliaAcademy.
+To do my part in spreading the word of Julia, I’ve compiled a list of the best free and paid online courses to learn Julia 1.6+ in this Best Courses Guide (BCG).
+These courses come from our catalog, as well as recommendations from Julia users on Slack, Forem, and Discord communities.
+Most of the courses are free or free-to-audit, coming from prestigious universities and institutions: MIT, TU Berlin, and BETA, while two offer a free certificate upon completion from JuliaAcademy.

 Click on the shortcuts for more details: